TobiasBlankJohansson/budget-fullstack-app/README.md

-MyBudget:
+##MyBudget

-Core ide:
+#Core ide
 Make it easy to track your budget on what you spend on your needs, whants and what you save.
-It lets you deside on a rule on your budget in procent for exampel if you need to spend 50 % of your budget on needs and you deside that you will put aside 30 % to your whants it will calculate how mutch you can spend on each base on the prosent.
+It lets you deside on a rule on your budget in procent for exampel if you need to spend 50 % of your budget on needs and you deside that you will put aside 30 % to your whants it will calculate how mutch you can spend on each base on the present.

-Featchers:
+#Featchers
     • Input income
     • Display income
     • Change budget rule